mantidproject/mantid/docs/source/techniques/ISISPowder-OSIRIS-v1.rst

     empty_drange12 : "12"
     empty_run_numbers : "1-12"

-for each set of run numbers the associated vanadium and empty runs for each drange must be listed for their drange.
+for each set of run numbers the associated vanadium and empty runs for each drange must be listed separately.

 Parameters